 If someone finishes graduate school and locks down a high paying job, they can always refinance.
 Refinancing can pay off your old Federal PLUS loans in full and replace them with a new private loan.
 The downside is the federal perks are gone, but the benefit is lower interest rates.
 In fact, many of the student loan refinancing lenders offer interest rates below the private loan rates.

 This means a borrower can have the protections of federal loans during school, but once the risk of underemployment or unemployment has passed, they can refinance and get the low rates.
 The cost of going this route is the loan origination fee of the PLUS loan and higher interest rate during school.
+For most, the extra cost amounts to a cheap insurance policy.

 Graduate PLUS Loans vs. Private Loans: The Verdict